 SANDY RIVER FISHING

 Sandy River Fishing is pretty amazing due to all the different locations one is able to fish.
-Here is a list of some of the areas for Winter Steelhead Fishing on the Sandy River; Cedar Creek, Dodge Park, Oxbow Park and Dabney Park .
-Some of these areas fish better than other and it all depends on the time of year and what the water level is at.
+Here is a list of some of the areas for Winter Steelhead Fishing on the Sandy River: Cedar Creek, Dodge Park, Oxbow Park and Dabney Park .
+Some of these areas fish better than others and it all depends on the time of year and what the water level is at.

-As a Sandy River Fishing Guide I feel that Sandy River Winter Steelhead Fishing Techniques are pretty straight forward; it seems like most everything works on the Sandy River.
+As a Sandy River Fishing Guide, I feel that Sandy River winter Steelhead Fishing Techniques are pretty straight forward.
 This is a very hands on fishery that is either done out of my 18’ Clackacraft Clackamax Drift Boat or done from a top of the line fishing raft.

 When on a Guided Sandy River Fishing Trip you will be fishing “Float Fishing” because we are able to cover a lot of water and due to the river bottom being unforgiving.
 I run a combination of Winter Steelhead colored jigs and pink worms while Float Fishing, these two are really hard to beat.
 I will also Side-Drift / Bobber Dog for winter Steelhead on the lower section of the Sandy River.
 Side Drifting is a great way to cover water and can be very productive.
 I also like to Back Troll plugs and “Bait-Divers” for spring Chinook as well.